fxpio/composer-asset-plugin/Resources/doc/index.md

 }
 ```

-The dependencies will be placed by default in:
+The dependencies will then be placed in the following directories:

 - `vendor/bower-asset/jquery` for `1.11.*`
 - `vendor/bower-asset/jquery-2.0.x` for `2.0.x`